whatsupabhijit/hulu-clone/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+Before running the app you need to register for an API in TMDB.
+You have to create .env file in root directory and paste your API key.

+The variable name which needs to be populated is provided in the sample file .env_sample.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />